daniel-souza01/hotcoffee/README.md

 <img alt="print home hotcoffee" src="https://github.com/daniel-souza01/assets/blob/08543ff0f56553c4524284079f7a6ea7cba59922/imgs_repos/screenshot-hotcoffee.png" />

 Hotcoffee :coffee: is a fully usable minimalist blog with many features.
-This web application was made with many modern tools and concepts like SSR, SSG, and JAMStack.
+This web application was made with many modern tools and concepts like `SSR`, `SSG`, and `JAMStack`.

 <p align="right">(<a href="#top">back to top</a>)</p>